tongwu-msft/azure-rest-api-specs/index.md

 After you have a valid client registration, you have two ways to integrate with Azure AD to acquire an access token:

 * The Azure AD platform- and language-neutral OAuth2 service endpoints, which we use in this article.
 Like the instructions for the Azure REST API endpoints you are using, the instructions provided in this section assume nothing about your client's platform or language/script when you use the Azure AD endpoints.
-The endpoints can send and receive HTTPS requests to and from Azure AD, and parse the response message.
+The only requirement is that you can send and receive HTTPS requests to and from Azure AD, and parse the response message.
 * The platform- and language-specific Azure AD Authentication Libraries (ADAL).
 The libraries provide asynchronous wrappers for the OAuth2 endpoint requests, and robust token-handling features such as caching and refresh token management.
 For more details, including reference documentation, library downloads, and sample code, see [Azure Active Directory Authentication Libraries][AAD-Auth-Libraries].

 The two Azure AD endpoints that you use to authenticate your client and acquire an access token are referred to as the OAuth2 `/authorize` and `/token` endpoints.
 How you use them depends on your application's registration and the type of [OAuth2 authorization grant flow][AAD-Glossary-Authorization-Grant] you need to support your application at run-time.
 For the purposes of this article, we assume that your client will use one of the following authorization grant flows: authorization code or client credentials.
 To acquire the access token that you will use in the remaining sections, follow the instructions for the authorization grant flow that best matches your scenario.

 #### Authorization code grant (interactive clients)

-This grant can be used by both web and native clients, and it requires credentials from a signed-in user to delegate resource access to the client application.
+This grant can be used by both web and native clients, and it requires credentials from a signed-in user in order to delegate resource access to the client application.
 It uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in/consent), followed by the `/token` endpoint to exchange the authorization code for an access token.

 1. First, your client needs to request an authorization code from Azure AD.
 For details on the format of the HTTPS GET request to the `/authorize` endpoint, and example request/response messages, see [Request an authorization code][AAD-Oauth-Code-Authz].
 The URI contains query-string parameters, including the following, which are specific to your client application:

     * `client_id`: Also known as an application ID, this is the GUID that was assigned to your client application when you registered in the preceding section.

-    * `redirect_uri`: A URL-encoded version of one of the reply/redirect URIs that you specified when you registered your client application.
+    * `redirect_uri`: A URL-encoded version of one of the reply/redirect URIs that was specified during registration of your client application.
 The value you pass must match your registration value exactly.

     * `resource`: A URL-encoded identifier URI that's specified by the REST API you are calling.
 Web/REST APIs (also known as resource applications) can expose one or more application ID URIs in their configuration.
 For example: